shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 2. Name your Vessel **Add Time in Hours** under Vessel Name.

 :::note
 Shipyard allows you to provide code in three different ways: write the code in the UI, upload the code as a file, or clone the code from a GitHub repository.
 This tutorial will focus on writing the code in the UI and uploading the code as a file.
-GitHub integration is covered in the documentation.
+Running code from GitHub is covered in [this tutorial](../tutorials/github-vessel.md).
 :::

 <Tabs